 From what we can see, the price range of their meals hasn’t changed drastically, if we’re using dahmakan’s salted egg butter chicken dish (RM14.99) and Pop Meals’ Golden Salted Egg Butter Chicken (RM14.99 also) as reference.

 What’s new is that on their site and the app, they also rank their meals like 95% would order this again on each food.
-Jessica thinks is a big jump from traditional F&B concepts that are simply centred around a particular cuisine or chef.
+Jessica thinks this is a big jump from traditional F&B concepts that are simply centred around a particular cuisine or chef.

 Though they no longer include nutritional value details, they’d include nutritional notes to specify if the meal has allergens like nuts, crustaceans, dairy, etc. On top of that, they also added an ingredients list for each of these meals.